 When we wonder how to look after orchids, first of all, we should keep in mind that almost all indoor orchids grow in tropic woods in nature, and most of them are epiphytic.
 This, probably, is their main prominent feature.
-In woods they are usually attached to trees, but they are not parasites.
+In woods, they are usually attached to trees, but they are not parasites.
 Their roots are able to absorb rain water, dew, even air moisture and the nutrients from plant debris and dust.

 There are two main types of orchids.
-Orchid plants of the first type produce new growth every year from the basal part of the plant.
+Orchid plants of the first type produce new growth every year from the basal part of a plant.
 This new growth has its own roots and blossoms, and then initiates the next growth.
 Such plants consist of several stems rising from a special creeping stem – rhizome.
 Another type is characterized by the single main stem growing up during every year and producing new leaves on its top, but making no new growth from the basal part.
 The rhizome is absent, the flower stems and the roots are appearing serially from the stem between leaves.
 The first type, producing annual stems from a rhizome, is called sympodial.
 The type with one main stem is called monopodial.

 Monopodial epiphytic orchids usually have thick fleshy leaves, this trait makes them more tolerable to dry periods even if they have no pseudobulbs and no dormancy.
 Phalaenopsis, Vanda, Angraecum and Vanilla are monopodial orchids.